LabInternetPub/annotationExample/README.md

 Annotations can be annotated with other annotations to create a hierarchy of annotations.
 See for example `@Component` and `@Service` in this project

 ## What Is Reflection?
 Reflection is a Java feature that lets you inspect and interact with classes, methods, fields, and annotations at runtime.
-With reflection, you can create objects, call methods, or read annotations even if you don't know their details at compile time.
+With reflection, you can create objects, call methods, or even bypass Java's access checks and access or modify private fields at runtime by calling `setAccessible(true)` on the `Field` object.

+Reflection also allows to read annotations in runtime even if you don't know their details at compile time.

 ## How Are They Used in This Project?
 - Custom annotations like `@Component`, `@Service`, and `@Autowired` are used to mark classes and fields.